Knowledge

 Reranking Configuration

-Pick the LLM that scores and reorders search results by relevance.
+Pick the model that scores and reorders search results by relevance.
+Reranking is optional — without it, search returns fused results unranked.

 Creating a Knowledge Base